OriginQ/VQNET2.0-tutorial-en/source/rst/torch_api.rst

 .. py:function:: pyvqnet.backends.set_backend(backend_name)

     Sets the backend for current computations and data storage.
-The default is "pyvqnet", but it can be set to "torch","torch-native", "pyvqnet-ad".
+The default is "pyvqnet-ad", but it can be set to "torch","torch-native", "pyvqnet-ad".

     After calling ``pyvqnet.backends.set_backend("torch")``, the interface remains unchanged.
 VQNet's ``QTensor`` ``data`` member variable all uses ``torch.Tensor`` to store data.
     :ref:`qtensor_api` , :ref:`vqc_api` , and ``pyvqnet.nn.torch`` interfaces accept ``QTensor`` as input and ``QTensor`` as output.